Frequently Asked Questions

 27. WHAT KIND OF RESEARCH DO YOU PERFORM ON YOUR CLIENTS’ INVESTMENTS?

-Because we are an independent firm, we have access to almost an unlimited amount of research.
-In other words, we are not tied to just the research our firm produces since we don’t produce any proprietary research of our own.
+We are an independent firm and have access to almost an unlimited amount of research.
+We are not tied to only the research our firm produces.
 This gives us great flexibility.
 It also takes a tremendous amount of work.
 Life would be much easier if we generated our own research and went with it, but it wouldn’t necessarily be better for our clients.
 We like to look at all of the factors, read research arguing both sides of the topic, and make our own decisions.
 Our research includes a tremendous amount of reading and digging.
 We use software and technology to help us gather and analyze the data.

 28. HOW OFTEN DO YOU BUY OR SELL INVESTMENTS IN A CLIENT’S ACCOUNT?